debops/debops/docs/defaults-configuration.rst

     devices which have been setup previously and are not available during execution of this role.

+    Note that if the encrypted filesystem is not mounted when this option is used then this role will not be idempotent because the crypto layer needs to be opened in order to check if the filesystem has been created on top of it.

   ``absent``
     Same as ``unmounted`` but additionally removes all configuration, the keyfile and the header backup from the remote system for this item.